National Productivity Week 27th January 2025 | Visit Website

 Productivity matters greatly for the wellbeing of every person in Scotland.
 It is key to supporting high quality and rewarding jobs, and funding public services.
 Unlocking Scotland’s productivity potential will help build a stronger more resilient economy that delivers inclusive and sustainable growth.
 But the story of Scotland’s productivity performance is one of puzzles and apparent contradictions, with strength in some areas but below average performance elsewhere.

-For example, Scotland has one of the most educated workforces in the OECD through its renowned group of world-leading universities.
+For example, Scotland has one of the most educated workforces in the Organisation for Economic Co-operation and Development (OECD) through its renowned group of world-leading universities.
 At the same time, Scotland has a high percentage of adults without any qualification compared to the UK as a whole.
 Indeed, Glasgow is in the bottom 10 UK cities for the highest percentage of its working age population with no qualifications.

 Scotland has had great success in high productivity sectors such as energy, finance and other knowledge intensive service industries.
 However, highly productive firms account for a small number of employment and employers report various skills gaps that hold back their growth potential.
 But the majority of Scotland’s business base is clustered at low levels of productivity.
 Like other parts of the UK, whilst employment growth has been strong in recent years, the majority of this growth since 2009 has been in the relatively low value-added service sector.